Machine Learning Electroweakino Production: Conclusions

 \section{Conclusions}

-In this study, we have proposed a new ML-assisted analysis of squark-neutralino searches in the monojet channel at the LHC.
+In this study, we have proposed a new ML-assisted analysis of squark-neutralino searches in the monojet channel at the Run-3 and High Luminosity LHC.
 Our analysis consisted of two parts.
 First, we started with a cut-and-count preselection in order to remove most of the SM background.
 Next, we used state-of-the-art Machine Learning tools to analyse data with high- and low-level objects.

 We found that events with decaying squarks are much easier to classify because of significant differences between ISR jets and jets from squark decays.
 Nevertheless, even for processes without squarks, networks can enhance the signal/background discrimination power.
 Moreover, we have demonstrated that our approach is significantly better at solving the posed classification problem than the well-established Boosted Decision Trees.
-We have shown the importance of soft particles for classification results, especially for discrimination between ISR jets in the background and signal processes.
-Finally, we have performed a cross evaluation to determine the robustness of our algorithm against changes in the electroweakino types, and we found that the ML models trained on Wino or Higgsino samples can be effectively used also to search for Binos.
+We have shown the importance of low-level information for classification results, especially for discrimination between ISR jets in the background and signal processes.
+Finally, we have performed a cross evaluation to determine the robustness of our algorithm against changes in the electroweakino mixing, and we found that the ML models trained on Wino or Higgsino samples can be effectively used also to search for Binos.

 We have performed a mass scan for Winos, Higgsinos and Binos to derive the discovery and exclusion prospects for LHC at the end of Run-3 and High Luminosity phases.
-We show that Wino and Higgsino can be probed up to 2-$\sigma$ level at the end of Run-3 if their masses are smaller than 400 and 350 GeV, respectively, and the squark mass is around 2 TeV.
+The robustness of our approach against changes in sparticle masses enabled us to derive limits on squark and electroweakino masses without requiring retraining for each mass point.
+We have shown that Wino and Higgsino can be probed up to 2-$\sigma$ level at the end of Run-3 if their masses are smaller than 400 and 350 GeV, respectively, and the squark mass is around 2 TeV.
 The prospects for HL-LHC are much more promising.
 For Winos, Higgsino or Binos with masses up to 680 GeV, 550 GeV and 500 GeV, respectively, 5-$\sigma$ discovery is possible as long as squarks are not too heavy and soft particles can be used.

 Last but not least, we have attempted to interpret our ML algorithm.
 We found when classifying events from the electroweakino pair production process, high-level variables are very useful, especially for Winos, but for events with squark decaying, low-level variables seem to be more relevant.
 It seems that the network has learned to discriminate between the background and signal events based on the sizes and shapes of the jets, i.e.\ jets from squark decays are more collimated.
 We have also found signs of overfitting, which indicates that the results could improve if a larger data set were available.